 Some restaurants who cater even rent out their entire establishment for large functions.

 Restaurant Catering Menu

-A restaurant catering menu should be more flexible that your regular dining room menu.
-You can’t simply offer everything on your dining room menu as part of your catering menu, since a lot of dishes won’t hold up for the long period time that catered food sometimes requires.
+A restaurant catering menu should be more flexible than your regular dining room menu.
+You can’t simply offer everything on your dining room menu as part of your catering menu since a lot of dishes won’t hold up for the long period time that catered food sometimes requires.
 When pricing your catering menu, do your homework.
 Find out what other local caterers and restaurants who cater are charging for catered events.
-Also check out your local grocery store and find out how much they are charging for party platters and meals.
+Also, check out your local grocery store and find out how much they are charging for party platters and meals.

 Restaurant Catering Fees